Unhealthy Diet Habits You Need to Break if you Want More Health and Vitality

 It may surprise you to hear me say that, if you are going to use artificial sweeteners, I'd use saccarine before splenda or nutrasweet.
 From what I've read recently, saccarin may have gotten a bit of a bad rap.

 Fat Consumption - Oxidized fat (created in every fast food french fry and onion ring we eat) and excess fat consumption overloads the liver and is very hard on the system, in general.
 Excess fat contributes to the development of heart disease and high cholesterol.
+By contrast, the healthy fats in organic first cold press coconut oil are a much healthier option.
+However, frying with it reduces the healthy benefits.
+In other words, reducing fried foods altogether is a really health-boosting idea.

 Lack of Water Consumption - You may have read wildly differing opinions on how much water the body needs to function normally.
 Here's my two cents on that subject....the human body is mostly made up of water.
 It is just common sense to me that the body would function and eliminate wastes best with more water than less.
 Consider using an ionizer system to alkalize water for even better elimination and health benefits.
 Detoxing the body effectively is not possible in a dehydrated system so hydrate, hydrate, and hydrate some more when you are detoxing.